 Infant Stools when Breastfed or Bottle-fed

-Weird subject to be talking about, but most Moms want to know about
+Weird subject to be talking about, but most mothers want to know about

 their baby’s poop.
 Is he constipated?
 Does he have diarrhoea?

-Why is Baby's poop a different color?
+Why is my baby's poop a different color?
 What is normal and what is not, when it comes to

 Your Baby’s First Poop (meconium)

 “Meconium”, which is usually a dark greenish or black color, is sticky

 and is excreted after birth.
 This newborn stool is actually bile,

 amniotic fluid and dead skin cells that have collected in the baby’s